Zubov

+History

 The Zubovs were first noticed in the service of Muscovite dukes in the 15th century.
 Nikolay Vasilievich Zubov (1699–1786) served in the Collegium of Economics, and his son Alexander Zubov (1727–1795) reputedly enriched himself serving as Vice-Governor of Vladimir.
 Alexander Zubov had one daughter and four sons; in 1793, together with his sons, he received the title of Count.
 His children were: